Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 - **C. SonarCloud analysis**
 - D. the JavaScript task runner

+The correct answer is:

+**B. Recreate the secret at the repository level.** ✅

+Explanation:

+In **GitHub**, secrets have different scopes:

+* **Environment-level secrets** → Only available to workflows/jobs that explicitly reference that **environment**
+* **Repository-level secrets** → Available to **all workflows in the repository**
+* **Organization-level secrets** → Shared across multiple repositories (broader scope)

+Since your requirement is:

+> ensure that the secret can be used by **all workflows** in the repository

+👉 The correct solution is to **store the secret at the repository level**.

+This provides:

+* 🔐 Encryption at rest
+* ⚙️ Automatic availability to all workflows
+* 🧩 No environment dependency
+* 🧑‍💻 Minimal administrative effort
+* 🎯 Correct scope (not too broad, not too narrow)

+ Why the other options are wrong:

+❌ **A. Recreate the secret at the organization level** → Over-scoped (available to multiple repositories unnecessarily)

+❌ **C. Enable required reviewers**
+→ This is for environment approvals, not secret visibility

+Final Answer:

+**B. Recreate the secret at the repository level.** ✅

 Answer.
 C

 SonarCloud is a cloud service offered by SonarSource and based on SonarQube.
 SonarQube is a widely adopted open source platform to inspect continuously the quality of source code and detect bugs, vulnerabilities and code smells in more than 20 different languages.